What We Do

-The McCarthy House, located on Annandale Road toward the north end of campus, houses the Hannah Arendt Center for Politics and Humanities and the Human Rights Project.
+McCarthy House, located on Annandale Road toward the north end of the Bard College campus, houses the Hannah Arendt Center for Politics and Humanities and the Human Rights Project.
 The house was occupied by novelist and critic Mary McCarthy when she taught English at Bard from 1946 to 1947, and when she returned, from 1986 to 1989.
 McCarthy and Hannah Arendt were good friends for many years, and McCarthy served as Arendt's literary executor from 1976 until her death in 1989.
 The conference room in the house features Arendt's desk from her last apartment in New York City.